 If you are late in picking up your child, s/he will be sent to the office to wait.
-Children are not allowed to play on the school grounds after school unless their parent or guardian is watching them.
-The playground is closed for use until after 6:00 pm when the Target Excellence program ends.
+Children are not allowed to play on the school grounds after school.
+The playground is closed for use until after 6:00 pm when the ASES program ends.
 If you have difficulty getting to school on time, your child may be placed into day care and you will be charged an hourly rate.
 Additionally, parents who are habitually late will also be issued a notice of unattended child.